-ID Name Reason for listing CP4/01 3 cottages of the former The building ceased to be a pub in 1908, but in the 1930's acquired a strong association with Alma Public House Arthur Ransome and the Swallows & Amazons series of books.
+ID Name Reason for listing CP4/01 3 cottages of the former Alma Public House The building ceased to be a pub in 1908, but in the 1930's acquired a strong association with Arthur Ransome and the Swallows & Amazons series of books.
 The buildings are a key element in the Pin Mill setting.
 CP4/02 Anchor Mill There has been a mill on this site since at least C18th, and this building which housed a steam-powered mill is the latest edition, creating a strong presence in the landscape.
 CP4/03 Baptist Chapel Visual statement building with strong links to the social fabric of the community CP4/04 Boatyard Cottages This group of buildings is integral to King's boatyard, and a prominent feature of the shoreline.
-CP4/05 Coal Store - brick Vernacular brick (Suffolk Red) with strong links to the social and economic history of the area, building on the hard and the Berners estate in particular.
-CP4/06 Dion's Cottage Good example of local vernacular weatherboarding building style CP4/07 King's Boatyard A landmark-status example of linkage to the economic and historic association of the community with the River, the boatyard dating from 1850.
+CP4/05 Coal Store - brick building on the hard Vernacular brick (Suffolk Red) with strong links to the social and economic history of the area, and the Berners estate in particular.
+CP4/06 Dion's Cottage Good example of local vernacular weatherboarding building style CP4/07 King's Boatyard A landmark-status example of linkage to the economic and historic association of the community with the river, the boatyard dating from 1850.
 CP4/08 Methodist Chapel Visual statement building with strong links to the social fabric of the community CP4/09 Old Bakery Good example of local vernacular weatherboarding building style CP4/10 Old Meeting Room An historic building (1735) with unique links to the social history of the village.
-CP4/11 Pin Mill Sailing Club Building occupying a key position at the PinMill and with strong links to the social fabric of the Clubhouse community CP4/12 Red Lion Visual statement building with strong links to the social fabric of the community CP4/13 Riverview Cottage Good example of local vernacular weatherboarding building style CP4/14 Spring Cottage Good example of local vernacular weatherboarding building style CP4/15 St Andrew's Church Visual statement building with strong links to the social fabric of the community CP4/16 The Grange A striking, well-proportioned Victorian house with a large garden, the whole creating an attractive opening to the Pin Mill Road.
+CP4/11 Pin Mill Sailing Club Clubhouse Building occupying a key position at the Pin Mill and with strong links to the social fabric of the community CP4/12 Red Lion Visual statement building with strong links to the social fabric of the community CP4/13 Riverview Cottage Good example of local vernacular weatherboarding building style CP4/14 Spring Cottage Good example of local vernacular weatherboarding building style CP4/15 St Andrew's Church Visual statement building with strong links to the social fabric of the community CP4/16 The Grange A striking, well-proportioned Victorian house with a large garden, the whole creating an attractive opening to the Pin Mill Road.
 CP4/17 Village Hall Visual statement building with strong links to the current and historic social fabric of the community

-CP4/01 Alma cottages

-CP4/02 Anchor Mill

-CP4/03 Baptist Chapel

-CP4/04 Boatyard Cottages

-CP4/05 Old Coal Store

-CP4/06 Dion's Cottage

-CP4/07 Kings Boatyard

-CP4/08 Methodist Chapel

-CP4/09 The Old Bakery

-CP4/10 Old Meeting Room

-CP4/11 Pin Mill Sailing Club

-CP4/12 Red Lion PH

-CP4/13 Riverview Cottage

-CP4/14 Spring Cottage

-CP4/15 St Andrews Church

-CP4/16 The Grange

-CP4/17 Village Hall
+CP4/01 - Alma Cottages CP4/02 - Anchor Mill\ CP4/03 - Baptist Chapel CP4/04 - Boatyard Cottages CP4/05 - Old Coal Store CP4/06 - Dion's Cottage

+CP4/07 - Kings Boatyard CP4/08 - Methodist Chapel CP4/09 - The Old Bakery HARRY KING & SONS HARRY KING & SONS HORE OF A SONS HARRY KING & SONS HARY KING & SON CP4/10 - Old Meeting Room CP4/11 - Pin Mill Sailing Club CP4/12 - Red Lion Public House

 Map 11.
-Location of Non Designated Heritage Assets
+Location of Non Designated Heritage Assets (© Crown copyright [and database rights] 2021 OS 010055940 on behalf of Chelmondiston Parish Council 0100014274